 Credit: Nyao148

 As the station name suggests, this is a student town with Meiji University’s Izumi Campus.
-The shopping district in front of the station belongs to Setagaya Ward, but it is generally geared toward students and has little character.
-The station is a transfer station between the Keio Line and the Inokashira Line, so Keio users use the station frequently.
+The shopping district in front of the station belongs to Setagaya Ward, but it is generally geared towards students and has little character.
+The station is a transfer station between the Keio Line and the Inokashira Line, so Keio users frequent the station, making it a busy hub in Setagaya.

 Shimotakaido 下高井戸